This dataset contains fiscal year data from 2006 onward and is currently available in the following formats:

 The field office is the community-based Social Security office for conducting business with SSA.
 To find a local field office, go to the office locator at https://secure.ssa.gov/ICON/main.jsp.

 This Yearly Data for Field Office Visitors dataset gives yearly, national level data for the average daily number visitors to our field offices.
-SSA uses this data to monitor our field office service delivery.
+We use this data to monitor our field office service delivery.

 Agency Program Description